Featured product

 Can I make pizza on my kettle with a Woolly Bully?

-Yes!
-Up to an air temperature of about 650º.
-Maaaaaybe 700º.
 Higher than that and the polyester outer fabric will start to shrink 1-5%, and possibly melt.
-(For what it’s worth, whenever we get the grill this hot we see other problems... such as melting the black standoffs on the lid bail, melting the black handle on the lid damper, cracking pizza stones, and crazing on the lid enamel.)
+(For what it’s worth, whenever we get our grill this hot we start to see other problems... such as melting the black standoffs on the lid bail, melting the black handle on the lid damper, cracking pizza stones, and crazing on the lid enamel.)

 But, within its temperature range, the Woolly Bully is a GREAT way to get the air temperature 50-100º higher than the temperature of your pizza stone or other cooking surface, which many pizza chefs swear produces the best results.